QED-it/halo2/book/src/design/gadgets/decomposition/optimization4_5bits.md

 # Optimization for 4/5 bits range checks

-In the ZSA Orchard circuit, we frequently perform range checks on 4, 5 and 10 bits.
+In the OrchardZSA circuit, we frequently perform range checks on 4, 5 and 10 bits.
 While 10-bit range checks are already efficient, as they are executed with a single lookup, we aim to optmize the range checks on 4 and 5 bits to enhance the overall circuit performance.
 To achieve this, we would like to keep **one** lookup table for performance concerns.
-Thus, we propose a slght modification to the lookup table.
+Thus, we propose a slight modification to the lookup table.
 Additionally, we need to update the [combined lookup expression](../decomposition.md#combined-lookup-expression) to incorporate this optimization.